solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### Limitations

-As you read above, not all PostgreSQL features are available in Azure Database for PostgreSQL.
+As you read above, not all PostgreSQL features are available in Azure Database for PostgreSQL Flexible Server.
 To read more about these limitations, reference [Limits in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-limits).